Dr Emiline Smith

 - Lecturer in Criminology (Sociology)

-Emiline's research concerns the trafficking of ‘special’ commodities, such as antiquities and wildlife.
-Her research primarily focuses on Asia; she has done fieldwork in Hong Kong, China, Indonesia, Maldives, Myanmar, Nepal and Singapore.
-She explores how and why participants take part in illicit transnational trades, and how urban settings, especially so-called ‘global cities’ and freeports, facilitate such trade.
+Emiline’s research concerns the trafficking of cultural and natural resources, such as antiquities and wildlife.
+Her research primarily focuses on Asia; she has done fieldwork in China, Hong Kong, Indonesia, Maldives, Myanmar, Nepal, Singapore, Sri Lanka and Thailand.
+She explores how and why participants take part in illicit transnational trades, and how urban settings, especially so-called ‘global cities’, facilitate such trade.
 She is further interested in plastic waste disposal and its impact on marine environments.

 - 2020-21 GCRF Small Grants (PI): 'Art, Feathers & Crime: New Approaches to Studying Natural and Cultural Heritage Trafficking in Indonesia'